The Trap of Self-Sabotage

-Self-sabotage can appear in relationships, at work, when it comes to your health, learning, problem solving, family issues, etc. Actually, self-sabotage doesn’t need a particular setting to occur.
+Self-sabotage can appear in relationships, at work, when it comes to your health, studying, problem solving, family issues, etc. Actually, self-sabotage doesn’t need a particular setting to occur.

 Surfing the Internet not looking for anything particular or deciding to start a cleaning instead of preparing for exams, turning to your phone every now and then while at work, postponing accomplishment of tasks, not having clear deadlines or not sticking to them when working for yourself are all self-sabotaging behaviors and examples of procrastination.

 Reasons for procrastination may be various: for example, you don’t feel that what you’re doing has any value to you or others; or you feel bored; the task is too simple; or vice versa, you’re afraid that the work you need to do requires more skills or a lot of effort and you postpone doing the work till the last minute so that if you fail, you’ll have a great excuse – you failed because you hadn’t had enough time and not because you hadn’t put enough effort or don’t possess the required skills meaning that it’s not your fault.
-Procrastination, probably as any other self-sabotaging behavior requires a whole big article dedicated to it because there’re far more reasons than I can cover in this article as I don’t want it to be 10,000 words long.
+Read best tips on How to Stop Procrastination.

 Turning to passive aggression instead of communicating your discontent or your needs is self-sabotage too.
 You know it’s not going to solve the problem neither it’s going to make you feel better but you keep turning to this tactic because it’s easier for you than telling people the truth.
 Hiding your true feelings and thoughts you feel much safer because other people won’t be angry at you, won’t start a conflict with you, won’t break up with you, etc.

 Are you a constant quitter?
-The one who quits as soon as there’re no instant results or as soon as it’s starting to seem too difficult or boring.
+The one who quits as soon as there’re no instant results or as soon as it starts to seem too difficult or boring.
 Quitting too soon you don’t let yourself succeed.

 You may be afraid of success for different reasons.
 For example, you’ve heard it from someone many years ago that one successful person had to sacrifice their romantic relationships or time spent with family, etc. for success.
 Or you’ve heard that you can’t have it all.
 Or you’ve heard that successful people work 24/7.
 Any of those thoughts can form limiting beliefs in your mind making you fear success.